-In theory the well owner is responsible for plugging the well when it is no longer productive.
+The law says that if a well is inactive for one year the owner/operator is required to plug the well.
+So in theory the well owner is responsible for plugging the well when it is no longer productive.
 In reality most wells end up as abandoned or orphan wells.
-The boom and bust cycle of the oil industry typically results in something like the following.
+From an environmental perspective,the boom and bust cycle of the oil industry typically results in something like the following.

-During the boom period many wells are drilled.
-As the wells begin to lose their productivity, they are sold off to smaller companies with fewer resources who work on a lower profit margin.
-As the cycle continues toward bust the wells are owned by companies with so few assets that even if the state wants to it can't force the owner to plug the well.
-In the end the wells are abandoned and eventually become orphaned making it the state's (read that as the taxpayers') responsibility to plug the wells.
+During the boom period oil prices are high and many wells are drilled.
+As these wells come online supply outpaces demand.
+Wells begin to lose their productivity, they are sold off to smaller companies with fewer resources who work on a lower profit margin.
+As the cycle continues toward bust oil prices drop and the wells are owned by companies with few assets.
+At this stage unproductive wells are abandoned.
+The well owners have so few resources that even if the state wants to it can't force the owner to plug the wells.
+In the end the abandoned wells eventually become orphaned making it the state's (read that as the taxpayers') responsibility to plug the wells.

 Part of the problem is that drilling laws require such a small bond be paid during the permitting process (Boom Stage) that owners are willing to just forfeit the bond during the Bust Stage.
 Large companies who want to stay on the good side of DEP do plug abandoned wells.
 But they a rare breed.

 At the present time Act 13 of 2012 contains the following language (blue text below):

 "Act 13 increases well bonding requirements, which are currently established at $2,500 per well or $25,000 for a blanket bond.
 Bond amounts shall be established based on well-bore length and number of wells operated, as follows:

 For wells with total well bore lengths less than 6,000 feet:

 For wells with total well bore lengths 6,000 feet or greater:

 If you do the math, assume that the driller will take the MOST expensive price model: